egruch/Project-2/README.md

 # Project-2
-ST558 Project 2, create an rshiny app to explore data
+By Ella Gruchacz
+ST558 Project 2, create an rshiny app to explore data of the Seoul Bike data set.
+This project includes a qmd file that does static data exploration of the data.
+Some but not all of the data summaries produced in that file will be included in the rshiny app.
+The rshiny app gives the user the opporunity to learn about the data and explore the data  dynamically.
+The user can subset the data across all parts of the app using the side bar.
+Additionally, the user can view and download the data/subsetted data.
+Finally, the user can choose to create categorical and numeric summaries of the bike data.